sachitac/4375Assignment1_BreastCancer/Report_File.md

 # Report File

-I am satisfied with my solution because it yielded an r^2 value of 0.75 which is indicative of a strong relationship between the independent (the features) and the dependent variable
+I am satisfied with my solution because it yielded an r^2 value of 0.75 which is indicative of a strong relationship between the independent variables (the features) and the dependent variables
 (the targets).
 The r^2 value also captures a significant variability which implies the model has a good predictive ability and fits the data well.
 Furthermore the mse value produced was 0.057 which is a good value for a binary classification.
 But because this is a binary classification the linear regression is not the best way to calculate the regression, but given our linear model's results, I am satisfied with our program.